www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/documentation/weekly-t54-maintain-guidelines-and-documentation.md

     * [ ] Create jokes via a chatbot, where the prompt asks to write a joke regarding a random piece of text in this project like a project's description.
 * [ ] Consider checking commits according to the guidlines via AI.
 * [ ] Place link for running the software in Hub Readme.
 The doc for running the software and not just building has to be created as well.
+* [ ] Consider integrating AI to check commits according to the guidelines.
+* [ ] Give Chat AI a piece of documentation and ask what is described by it.
+Also, ask what is incorrect.
+This may help to find errors or problems with text.
 # Done Tasks
 * [o] Do not show project proposals in news, as this just clutters things too much for none technical users.
   * [o] Project proposal parsing was removed completely, because it was horribly wrong.